-The Company established a Nomination Committee on 21 June 2019 with written terms of reference in compliance with paragraph A.5.2 of the CG Code and Corporate Governance Report as set out in Appendix 15 to the GEM Listing Rules.
+The Company established a Nomination Committee on 21 June 2019 with written terms of reference in compliance with CG Code and Corporate Governance Report as set out in Appendix 15 to the GEM Listing Rules.
 The primary duties of our Nomination Committee are (i) to review the structure, size and composition of our Board on a regular basis; (ii) to identify individuals suitably qualified to become Board members; (iii) to assess the independence of independent non-executive Directors; (iv) to make recommendations to our Board on relevant matters relating to appointment or re-appointment of Directors; and (v) to make recommendations to our Board regarding candidates to fill vacancies on the Board.

-The Nomination Committee currently consists of one executive Director, Mr. Sou Peng Kan Albert and three independent non-executive Directors, Mr. Chim Tak Lai, Mr. Lee Tak Fai Thomas and Mr. Yue Wai Leung Stan.
+The Nomination Committee currently consists of two executive Directors, Mr. Sou Peng Kan Albert and Mr. Lin Dongsheng, and three independent non-executive Directors, Mr. Chim Tak Lai, Mr. Lee Tak Fai Thomas and Mr. Yue Wai Leung Stan.
 Mr. Sou Peng Kan Albert is the chairman of the Nomination Committee.